Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Related Works

-ViT-based architecture has been a dominant choice not only for CV tasks but also for robotic research to achieve better scene representation and analysis.
+ViT-based architecture has been a dominant choice not only for computer vision (CV) tasks but also for robotic research to achieve better scene representation and analysis.
 In \cite{hansen2021stabilizing}, the ViT is utilized as one of the encoders to measure the stability of their manipulation approach.
-Similarly, \citet{godoy2022electromyography} proposes a temporal multi-channel ViT to classify the hand motions for achieving better control of the bionic hands.
-To learn a more effective global context of the scene, \citet{kargar2022vision} presents a perception utilizing ViT instead of ConvNets architecture, handling with the birds-eye-view (BEV) images.
+Similarly, \cite{godoy2022electromyography} proposes a temporal multi-channel ViT to classify the hand motions for achieving better control of the bionic hands.
+To learn a more effective global context of the scene, \cite{kargar2022vision} presents a perception utilizing ViT instead of ConvNets architecture, handling with the birds-eye-view (BEV) images.
 The simulation results indicate that such an encoder can identify the significant surrounding cars for the ego car to learn a safe and effective policy in complex environments.
 Another ViT-based work related to Vehicle-to-Everything (V2X) is presented in \cite{xu2022v2x}.
 They propose a robust cooperative perception framework by means of building a holistic attention model, effectively integrating information across road users.
 Despite various degrees of success in the above domains, to our best knowledge, no current work develops ViT-enabled DRL algorithms for UGV's mapless autonomous navigation, especially for goal-driven tasks.
+Despite the superior representation capability, ViT is insufficient for achieving goal-driven autonomous navigation, as our task requires the scene encoder to handle the multi-modality of sensors.
+Several works related to multimodal ViT have recently been proposed to address computer vision tasks and achieve SOTA performance \cite{girdhar2022omnivore, bachmann2022multimae}.
+The primary motivation of these approaches for employing multimodal inputs is that supplying the RGB images with rich complementary information \cite{zhang2022cmx}.
+In contrast, our approach focuses on leveraging the input's multi-modalities to filter out goal-irrelevant information rather than enriching it.
+We accomplish this by fusing RGB images with physical goal states at the input level, extracting significant features oriented towards the goal.